-$\lambda_L$ $L{\min}$ $L_1$ $L_2$ T = 0.25 T = 0.5 $T{=}0.75$ T = 1.0 Mean 1 $1.22\times 10^{-3}$ $2.14\times10^{-4}$ $1.23\times 10^{-3}$ 0.012 0.008 0.008 0.007 0.009 10 $1.94 imes 10^{-3}$ $5.21 imes 10^{-5}$ $1.49\times10^{-3}$ 0.010 0.007 0.006 0.005 0.007 100 $3.13 imes 10^{-3}$ $7.10\times10^{-6}$ $2.37\times10^{-3}$ 0.009 0.004 0.002 0.002 0.004 1000 $1.03\times10^{-2}$ $2.25\times10^{-6}$ $8.47\times10^{-3}$ 0.078 0.033 0.019 0.012 0.035 visualisation and shows that the neural TPDF provides a very good approximation of the true TPDF obtained from the semi-closed formula as shown in Figure 6 - the two marginal density plots are indistinguishable.
+The integration is done using the trapezium rule.
+The NN training is performed by running 500,000 epochs.
+Figure 6 displays the joint TPDF and the corresponding marginal density.
+We find that the approximate TPDF is close to the true TPDF.
+It is difficult to make a direct visual comparison using the two-dimensional joint TPDF plots; the marginal density, on the other hand, gives a better visualization and shows that the neural TPDF provides a very good approximation of the true TPDF obtained from the semiclosed formula as shown in Figure 6: The two marginal density plots are indistinguishable.
 In addition, the marginal density itself is more closely related to European option pricing and extracting the volatility smile.
 Thus, here we tune $\lambda_L$ according to the marginal density.
-The tuning results are summarised in Table 3.
-We find that $\lambda_L = 1$ to 100 produce similar results although $\lambda_L = 100$ performs slightly better while $\lambda_L = 1000$ performs worse than the rest.
+The tuning results are summarized in Table 3.
+We find that $\lambda_L = 1$ to 100 produce similar results, although $\lambda_L =$ 100 performs slightly better, whereas $\lambda_L = 1,000$ performs worse than the rest.
 Moreover, $\lambda_L = 100$ has an advantage compared with $\lambda_L = 1$ or 10.
 Indeed, from Figure 7, one can see that when $\lambda_L = 100$ the $L_2$ loss still shows a stronger downward sloping trend and is less volatile whereas for $\lambda_L = 1$ and 10 the $L_2$ losses are already flattening and more volatile.
-This means that further training for $\lambda_L = 100$ can improve the $L_2$ loss while its $L_1$ loss is already smaller than for the other values of $\lambda$ .
+This means that further training for $\lambda_L = 100$ can improve the $L_2$ loss, whereas its $L_1$ loss is already smaller than for the other values of $\lambda$ .
 Thus, we again observe that the introduction of $\lambda_L > 1$ helps to mitigate the vanishing gradient problem commonly encountered in machine learning training.
 This tuning result agrees with the one obtained for the GBM model in Section 3.1.
-Note that we tested 500000 epochs here, and the performance of $\lambda_L = 100$ is already better than the others.
+We tested 500,000 epochs here, and the performance of $\lambda_L = 100$ is already better than the others.
 It can be assumed that with more training, the difference in accuracy will become larger, as has been shown in the GBM model case.
 Thus, we recommend the setting $\lambda_L = 100$ for training all NNs.

-Following the discussion above, we choose $\lambda_L = 100$ and, in order to gain higher accuracy, we train 2 million epochs and 5000 points every five epochs, which is equivalent to using 2 billion sample points to train this NN.
-Using a single NVIDIA Tesla P100 GPU, each epoch takes about 0.038 seconds, which is slightly more than for the one dimensional Black-Scholes-Merton example in the previous section.
+Following the previous discussion, we choose $\lambda_L = 100$ and, to gain higher accuracy, we train 2 million epochs and 5,000 points every 5 epochs, which is equivalent to using 2 billion sample points to train this NN.
+Using a single NVIDIA Tesla P100 GPU, each epoch takes about 0.038 seconds, which is slightly more than for the one-dimensional Black-Scholes-Merton example in the previous section.
 Completing the whole 2 million epochs of training takes about 21 hours.
 This time can be greatly reduced by using more powerful GPUs.
-Far more important, we emphasise that this is a training time which is not part of the computation times for later use of the neural TPDF, e.g. for option pricing calculations - just as the time to write computer code for options calculations is not part of the later option pricing calculation times.
-NN training is done separately
+Far more important, we emphasize that this is a training time that is not part of the computation times for later use of the neural TPDF, for example, for option pricing calculations, just as the time to write computer code for options calculations is not part of the later option pricing calculation times.
+NN training is done separately (offline).
+Once the NN is trained, it is used as a highly convenient engine (online) to obtain the approximate TPDF quickly.
+Indeed, next, we illustrate by showing calculations of option prices using the neural TPDF that are faster than when the semiclosed form of the TPDF is used.

-(a) True and neural joint TPDFs.